Chief constable

-Chief constable is the rank used by the chief police officer of every territorial police force in the United Kingdom except for the City of London Police and the Metropolitan Police, as well as the chief officers of the three 'special' national police forces, the British Transport Police, Ministry of Defence Police, and Civil Nuclear Constabulary.
-The title is also held by the chief officers of the principal Crown Dependency police forces, the Isle of Man Constabulary, States of Guernsey Police Service, and States of Jersey Police.
+Chief Constable is the rank used by the chief police officer of every territorial police force in the United Kingdom except for the City of London Police and the Metropolitan Police, as well as the chief officers of the three 'special' national police forces, the British Transport Police, Ministry of Defence Police, and Civil Nuclear Constabulary.
+The title is also held by the chief officers of the principal Crown Dependency police forces (the Isle of Man Constabulary, States of Guernsey Police Service, and States of Jersey Police) and the Sovereign Base Areas Police in Cyprus.
 The title was also held, ex officio, by the president of the Association of Chief Police Officers under the Police Reform Act 2002.
 It was also the title of the chief officer of the Royal Parks Constabulary until this agency was disbanded in 2004.

 Throughout the United Kingdom and Crown Dependencies there are currently fifty chief constables.
 These consist of the chief officers of 37 English territorial forces outside London, four Welsh territorial forces, the Police Service of Scotland, the Police Service of Northern Ireland, three special national forces and three Crown Dependency constabularies.

-The chief officers of some police departments in Canada also hold the title of chief constable.
-The chief officer of the Sovereign Base Areas Police also holds the title of chief constable.
+The chief officers of some police departments in Canada also hold the title of chief constable, for example the Surrey Police Service, the Vancouver Police Department or the New Westminster Police Department.